tutumcloud/influxdb/README.md

 * `-e SEEDS="host1:8090, host2:8090"` to pass seeds nodes to your container.
 * `-e REPLI_FACTOR=x` where x is the replicator factor of shards through the cluster (defaults to 1)
-* `-e FORCE_HOSTNAME="auto"` to force the hostname in the config file to be set to the container IPv4 eth0 address (usefull to test clustering on a single docker host)
+* `-e FORCE_HOSTNAME="auto"` to force the hostname in the config file to be set to the container IPv4 eth0 address (useful to test clustering on a single docker host)
 * `-e FORCE_HOSTNAME="<whatever>" ` to force the hostname in the config file to be set to 'whatever'

-Example on a single docker host :
+Example on a single docker host:

-* launch first container :
+* Launch first container:
 ```
 docker run -p 8083:8083 -p 8086:8086 --expose 8090 --expose 8099 \
   -e FORCE_HOSTNAME="auto" -e REPLI_FACTOR=2 \
   -d --name masterinflux tutum/influxdb
 ```
-* then launch one or more "slaves":
+* Then launch one or more "slaves":
 ```
 docker run --link masterinflux:master -p 8083 -p 8086 --expose 8090 --expose 8099 \
   -e SEEDS="master:8090" -e FORCE_HOSTNAME="auto" \